So many of you are chomping at the bit to get going so here we go.....everything you need to know about sowing, growing and giving Cosmos.

 You definitely want to take some 'armfuls of flowers' pictures with these and share them in our Facebook group :)

-If there was one flower you could grow in your garden this summer (and Sweet Peas had been removed from the plant) - these would be the ones.
+If there was one flower you could grow in your garden this summer (and Sweet Peas had been removed from the planet) - these would be the ones.

 I hope you decide to join us as we sow, grow and give Cosmos this summer - honestly, you'd be hard-pressed to find anything that will give you as much joy.